Are you wondering how to pre-mix 2-stroke oil? Need to know the oil to fuel ratio your power equipment needs?

-Burning gasses create heat, but so does friction, and oil reduces friction inside the cylinder during combustion.
-Adding a small amount of oil to the fuel in a 2-stroke engine is important because it helps the engine run cooler.
+Burning fuel creates heat, but so does friction, and oil reduces friction inside the cylinder during combustion.

 Too much or too little oil will cause performance issues, so getting the right fuel to oil mixture is extremely important.